Musa Qala, Helmand Province

 “The British were chickens, but these men… the American Marines…They fight like animals, like they’re not even human.” -Intercepted radio transmission from a Taliban commander after losing Karamanda to 1st Battalion of the 2nd Marine Regiment.
 May 2010.

-Leading up to 2010, President Obama had authorized the deployment of 33,000 US troops to surge into Afghanistan.
+Leading up to 2010, President Obama authorized the deployment of 33,000 US troops to surge into Afghanistan.
 The plan was to try and replicate the success of the “protect-the-population counterinsurgency strategy” that worked so effectively in Iraq.

 3 Comments